tranngonguyettu/FNP_Sales_Analysis/README.md

 ### Monthly
 <img width="803" height="437" alt="Image" src="https://github.com/user-attachments/assets/efa83bbf-4161-4380-b5f7-e592164e9548" />

-Overall, the monthly sales trend shows noticeable fluctuations rather than steady growth, with clear peaks in March and August followed by sharp declines.
-This trend suggests revenue is strongly depedent on short-term seasonal occasions or promotional events rather than consistent purchasing behaviour.
-Especially, sales remain relatively low from April to July, indicating weak mid-year shopping demands and reliance on specific high-performing months to sustain annual revenue.
+- The noticeable fluctuations with clear peaks in March and August followed by sharp declines in monthly sales: reaching at 376.87% and 267.33% of growth rate, relatively
+- Low sales from April to July: especially declining to -79.64% in April, indicating weak mid-year shopping demands and reliance on specific high-performing months to sustain annual revenue.
+- Revenue is strongly depedent on short-term seasonal occasions or promotional events rather than consistent purchasing behaviour.

 ### Daily
 <img width="799" height="435" alt="Image" src="https://github.com/user-attachments/assets/466cec33-10aa-4558-b43f-64f80a52b477" />

-From daily chart, while both revenue and order volumne increase during weekends, a peak sales appear on Tuesday.
-The small difference between total sales and total orders presents revenue is mainly volume-driven with the average order value of $3520.98.
-These features imply that revenue performance is influenced by customer shopping seasons than spending frequencies.
+- Both revenue and order volumne increase during weekends with a peak sales on Tuesday.
+- The small difference between total sales and total orders: revenue is mainly volume-driven with the average order value of $3520.98.
+- Revenue performance is influenced by customer shopping seasons than spending frequencies.
 Therefore, strategies, such as engagement promotion and marketing campaigns during seasonal periods would be more effective than price-focused approaches.

+### Operations
+- Repeat purchase rate is high: 64.77% of customers having 10 or more orders
+- 49.3% of total orders exceeded average order-delivery time (5.53 days) and 8.14% of cities experienced delivery issues, exceeding regional average shipping time